abuseofnotation/category-theory-illustrated/01_set/text.md

 Question: What is the type equivalent of subsets in programming?

-Question: Do you recognize some of the basic functions we defined in programming languages you know?
+Question: Do you recognise some of the basic functions we defined in programming languages you know?

-Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions - they sometimes take one value of a given type (or in other words, and element that belong to a given set) and always return exactly one element which belongs to another type (or set).
-For example here is a function which that takes an argument of type `Char` and returns a `Boolean`, depending whether the character is a letter.
+Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions - they sometimes take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
+For example here is a function which that takes an argument of type `Char` and returns a `Boolean`, depending on whether the character is a letter.

 ![A function from Char to Boolean](char_boolean.svg)

 However functions in programming can also be quite different from mathematical functions - they can perform various operations that have nothing to do with returning a value, called side effects.
-This is because most common programming languages and paradigms which are in use today were created at a times when the computer resources were much more limited than today, and programming - much more cumberstone, so people had bigger problems than the fact that their functions were not mathematically sound.
+This is because most common programming languages and paradigms which are in use today were created at times when the computer resources were much more limited than today, and programming - much more cumbersome, so people had bigger problems than the fact that their functions were not mathematically sound.

-One type of functions used in programming which strongly resemble mathematical ones are those which convert a value from one type to another, for example the function which converts a a floating-point number to an Integer.
-That is probaly the reason why most functional languages are strongly-typed.
+One type of functions used in programming which strongly resembles mathematical ones are those which convert a value from one type to another, for example, the function which converts a floating-point number to an Integer.
+That is probably the reason why most functional languages are strongly-typed.

 Functional Composition